-A Noel Guard, invented by Jim Noel, is used to deter raccoons and cats from preying on the contents of nestboxes.
+A Noel Guard, invented by Jim Noel, is used to deter raccoons, cats and large birds like hawks from preying on the contents of nestboxes.
 It is inexpensive and useful for boxes mounted on trees and wooden posts that offer easy access to climbing predators.
 (I recommend mounting boxes on smooth metal pipe with a wobbling stovepipe baffle, which also protects the nestbox contents from snakes.)
 You can easily make one yourself, and only cost about $1 to make.
 It is estimated to be 90% effective in keeping raccoons and cats out of a box.
 (Missouri Bluebird Society.)
 A Noel Guard does NOT deter snakes.

 Make sure it is deep enough and securely attached (it can be stapled on) so a raccoon can not pull it off or reach past it to eggs or nestlings.
 Also make sure that the guard cannot be reached by horses or livestock because they may rub against it and bend it over, trapping your birds inside.

 Be sure to bend back any cut wires on the exterior edges, as they are very sharp and could hurt incoming birds or you!